Andrij72/instagramzoo/README.md

 You can perform CRUD operations on posts.
 This aplication have realised  authorization and registration of users.
 For every user is realised the updated profile  where you can  insert a photo and biography.
 You can like or dislike any post.
+Every users have updatable profile.